listman-io/docs/README.md

 1. Save money on custom SharePoint development (around one-two months of a developer salary), application support and maintenance
 2. Avoid 5000 view and search limitation threshold for the large lists in SharePoint by removing historical data
-3. Reduce hosting costs by offloading unused attachments into the file system or any cloud storage including OneBox, Dropbox, Google Drive or Azure Storage
+3. Reduce hosting costs by offloading unused attachments into the file system or any cloud storage including OneDrive, Dropbox, Google Drive or Azure Storage
 4. Improve overall system speed and responsiveness
 5. Comply and implement organization’s data retention policies
 6. Meet regulatory compliance without shortcuts